-31. ESOP to listed holding/subsidiary companies
+34. ESOP to listed holding/subsidiary and associate companies

-Under SEBI (Share Based Employee Benefits and Sweat Equity) Regulations, 2021, approval of shareholders by way of a separate resolution in the general meeting shall be obtained by the company in case of extending ESOP schemes to employees of holding or subsidiary companies.
+Under SEBI (Share Based Employee Benefits and Sweat Equity) Regulations, 2021, approval of shareholders by way of a separate resolution in the general meeting shall be obtained by the company in case of extending ESOP schemes to employees of holding subsidiary, or associate companies.